pmatysiakq/edami-dEclat/README.md

 ## dEclatV1

 It's a **1st phase** of the Project.
-This dEclat implementation is based on [that dEclat Java implementation](http://www.philippe-fournier-viger.com/spmf/Eclat_dEclat.php).
+This dEclat implementation is based on [this description](http://www.philippe-fournier-viger.com/spmf/Eclat_dEclat.php).

-You can see `Java code` in the `./dEclatV1/dEclat-Java-example/`

 ## dEclatV2